lino-framework/book/docs/tutorials/polls/mysite/index.rst

 Now we hope that you are a bit frustrated about having all that beautiful data which you manually entered during the Django Polls tutorial gone forever.
-This is the moment for intruducing you to **demo fixture**.
+This is the moment for introducing you to **demo fixture**.

 When you develop and maintain a database application, it happens often